stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 * **Offline**: Stormpath detects that the agent is not communicating with it at all.
 * **Error**: The agent is online, but there is a problem with communicating nominally with Stormpath or LDAP.

+{% docs note %}
-**Note:** After the directory has been created, although the Workflows tab appears, workflows cannot be configured for this type of directory.
+After the directory has been created, although the Workflows tab appears, workflows cannot be configured for this type of directory.
+{% enddocs %}

 ###<a id="EditDir"></a>Edit a Cloud Directory